confluentinc/examples/clients/cloud/ruby/README.md

-    Consumed record with key alice and value {"count":7}, and updated total count 28 Consumed record with key alice and value {"count":8}, and updated total count 36 Consumed record with key alice and value {"count":9}, and updated total count 45 Consumed record with key alice and value {"count":10}, and updated total count 55 ...
+    Consumed record with key alice and value {"count":7}, and updated total count 28 Consumed record with key alice and value {"count":8}, and updated total count 36 Consumed record with key alice and value {"count":9}, and updated total count 45 ...
     ```